 Of important note, Northampton is also a city of artists.
 Northampton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Northampton’s character.

-The per capita income in Northampton in 2010 was $35,516, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $142,064 for a family of four.
+The per capita income in Northampton in 2010 was $35,102, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $140,408 for a family of four.
 However, Northampton contains both very wealthy and poor people as well.

 Northampton is a somewhat ethnically-diverse city.
 The people who call Northampton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northampton residents report their race to be White, followed by Asian.
 Important ancestries of people in Northampton include English, German, Italian, and Polish.